HoTT/Coq-HoTT/STYLE.md

 Text in comments, on the other hand, should not contain hard newlines.
-Putting hard newlines in text makes it extremely ugly when viewed in a window that is more narrow than the width to which you filled it.
+Putting hard newlines in text makes it extremely ugly when viewed in a window that is narrower than the width to which you filled it.
 If editing in Emacs, turn off `auto-fill-mode` and turn on `visual-line-mode`; then you'll be able to read comment paragraphs without scrolling horizontally, no matter how narrow your window is.